 During Collective Worship, children are invited to pray or reflect on what they have heard.
 We always say 'time to think, time to pray' before prayers and children choose to make it their prayer by saying 'Amen' if they wish to.
 Whether children choose to pray or not, we see this as an opportunity for them to show respect to those that do.

-Children play an active role in Collective Worship and our Ethos Committee sometimes lead the whole event!
+Children play an active role in Collective Worship and our Collective Worship Ambassadors sometimes lead the whole event.

 Parents have the right to withdraw their children from Collective Worship.
 More information about this is available on the DfE website.